buehler/dotnet-operator-sdk/docs/docs/getting_started.md

 > [!NOTE]
 > Technically you don't need to replace the function,
 > but if you don't, the other commands like yaml generation
 > are not available to your application.
-Also namespaceing is not
+Also namespacing is not
 > possible via run flag.

 ### Add to Startup.cs